Where do I go to get a zoning permit?

 Setbacks are the distance a structure is required to be from the property lines.
 Setbacks vary from Zoning District to Zoning District.
 Residential structures on properties located on a lake, river or stream must be setback from the 1986 high water mark a minimum of 60′.
 Contact the Planning and Zoning Office for individual property’s front, rear and side yard setbacks or review the Schedule of Regulations.

 The zoning on your property depends on the property’s location.
-Zoning maps are available by clicking here .
+A PDF zoning maps is available by clicking here .
+Or an interactive map is available by clicking here.
 If you are unable to determine your zoning district by the map, contact the Emmet County Office of Planning and Zoning Resources by:

 Visit the office: